 - Turn around in a full circle without difficulty

-- Lie down with legs extended without pressing against the walls
+- Lie down with legs extended without pressing against the wire

-If you are between sizes, go up.
-You can always use a divider panel to reduce the interior space for a puppy and expand it as the dog grows.
+If you're stuck between two sizes, go up.
+You can use a divider panel to block off the extra space for a puppy and expand it as they grow over those first six months.

 Crate Size Chart by Breed